David William Lister Read: Biography

-Read was born to British parents in Kenya, on 23 April 1922 according to the author's website, 1921 according to the biographical note in Waters of the Sanjan.
+Read was born to British parents in Kenya, on 23 April 1922 according to the author's website, and in 1921 according to the biographical note in Waters of the Sanjan.
 Left on her own with young David, his mother eventually sought a living in Maasailand when Read was seven, there she ran a small hotel and traded with the Maasai.
 Read spent his next seven years of childhood here, during which time his playmates were the Maasai children.
 Maasai became his first language, followed by Swahili before English, and he ran wild with his friends learning a lot about the Maasai way of life and associating closely with nature and the wildlife.
 Totally accepted as a Maasai by the tribe, he took part in meat festivals and other tribal gatherings and ceremonies.

 At the age of 14, Read was sent to school in Arusha.
 His schooling was completed by correspondence course, when he was employed as an apprentice Metallurgist by the Tanganyika Department of Geological Survey.

 At the outbreak of the Second World War, he joined the Kenya Regiment and later trained with the Royal Air Force and served with the King's African Rifles in Abyssinia, Madagascar and Burma.
 After the War, he commanded the Uganda contingent in the Victory Parade in London and joined the Tanganyika Veterinary Department, where he spent the next six years.
 During this time, he covered areas that included parts of Maasailand when he was able to renew his former close association with that tribe.